 Where do the names of the notes come from?

 Whether they are called La Si Do Ré Mi Fa Sol, A B C D E F G or ハ ニ ホ ヘ ト イ ロ, the notes refer to the same sound height, to the same keys on a piano.
-If they don’t have a universal designation, it is because they are the results of a heritage proper to each civilization and each language.
+If they don’t have a universal designation, it is because they are all derived from a heritage proper to each civilization and each language.

 A B C : it’s easy as 1 2 3

 The idea of associating the notes to alphabetical characters wasn't born yesterday...
 Already 300 years before our era, Greeks transcribed their musical compositions using letters, numbers and varied symbols.
 There were many symbols of notation.
-For the solo antique period, we counted almost 1260 sings in use.
+During the antique period alone, we counted almost 1260 signs in use.

-Confronted to that mess, Boethius, a Latin philosopher, set about sorting the symbols out.
+Confronted with this mess, Boethius, a Latin philosopher, set about bringing order to these symbols.
 At the turn of the 6th century, he decided to associate the first 15 letters of the Latin alphabet to 15 ascending notes.
-This system would later be reduced to the octave, from A to G: seven letter that Anglo-Saxons and Germans still use today.
+This system would later be reduced to the octave, from A to G: seven letters that Anglo-Saxons and Germans still use today.

 E, it's easy to sing

-But if people speaking a Latine tongue were asked today to sing the scale of the notes using letters, they would probably be lost.
-In the Latin countries, the names of the notes Do Ré Mi Fa Sol La Si are not the heritage of Antiquity and Boethius: they were shaped from the vocal music.
+But if people speaking a Latin tongue were asked today to sing the scale of the notes using letters, they would probably be lost.
+In the Latin countries, the names of the notes Do Ré Mi Fa Sol La Si are not the heritage of Antiquity and Boethius: they were shaped by the vocal music.

 Isn't it indeed easier to sing an interval - the gap between two notes - when one can associate it to a word and a melody?
-Try to find a fourth in tune!
-It can seem savant and yet, you just need to sing the first notes of La Marseillaise.
+Try singing a fourth in tune!
+It can seem difficult and yet, you just need to sing the first notes of La Marseillaise.
 A second descending major?
 Simple: Yesterday by the Beatles.

-It is Guido d’Arezzo - also a benedictine monk, but Italian this time – who discovers this trick at the beginning of the 11th century.
-Except of course that in his time, there was no national anthem or hits sung by four boys in the wind...
+It was Guido d’Arezzo - also a benedictine monk, but Italian this time – who discovered this trick at the beginning of the 11th century.
+Except of course that in his lifetime, there was no national anthem or hits sung by four boys in the wind...
 To make the learning for the singers in his abbey easier, the pedagogue chose the Anthem to St John the Baptist widely known among the monks.

 _UT_queant laxis / To allow